Onigu Otite: Academic career

 He also researched traditional chieftaincy title in Nigeria where he described it as long and prohibitive to attain.
 He eventually became a Chief of the Agbon Kingdom Uno of Agbon Kingdom.
 Otite has done much research on Niger Delta migration, with special focus on the Urhobo Ethnic Group.
 He has co-authored several books along this line most notable among them are Autonomy and Dependence: The Urhobo Kingdom of Okpe in Modern Nigeria, On The Path of Progress, A Study of Rural Immigrants and Development in Nigeria.
 He has also focused his research on ethnic conflicts and resolutions with particular interests in the Niger Delta ethnic groups where there are frequent communal clashes leading to disruption of crude oil production and loss of both life and property.

 Otite alongside Professor Onoge were key members on the University of Ibadan who pioneered the Social Science Department as early as 1967.
 Otite introduced courses in Sociology at Ibadan University on African Social Thought.

 He was one of the notable academicians that facilitated the founding and formation of the Michael and Cecilia Ibru University, Agharha-Otor, in Delta State.

 He was listed in Africa's Who's Who published by Africa Journal Ltd For Africa Books Ltd. 1981 on page 937.
 He was also listed in Who's Who in Nigeria, A Daily Times Publication 1983 on page 468 as well as Who's who in the Commonwealth, Second Edition, 1984.
-He is also included in Who's Who in Nigeria published by Newswatch Nigeria 1990 on pages 673 and 674 and Africa Who's Who.
+He is also included in Who's Who in Nigeria published by Newswatch Nigeria 1990 on pages 673 and 674, Africa Who's Who, and The University of Nigeria Book of Fame.